ml-archive/nodes-php-readme/Guides/Setup/setup-project-php7-laravel5.md

 # Setting up a PHP 7 project with Laravel 5.1+

-We have 4 generation of PHP applications in Nodes
 We expect that Laravels Homestead Vagrant Virtual machine is setup Else follow [Link](https://github.com/nodes-php/readme/blob/master/Guides/Setup/setup-php7-local-enviroment.md)